craflin/CDeploy/README.md

 These options can be set before `include(CDeploy)` to configure the package creation or package downloading.

+* `CDEPLOY_PACKAGE_REVISION` - Add the given package revision tag to the version number of the generated package.
 * `CDEPLOY_NO_DEBUG_BUILD` - Disable the debug build generation when creating a package with Visual Studio.
 This should be set if a debug build is not required or if the debug build is already included in the package with other build rules.
 * `CDEPLOY_NO_OS` - Do not include the operating name in the package name.
 This is usually combined with `CDEPLOY_NO_ARCH` and `CDEPLOY_NO_COMPILER` to create an interface library package or a package that provides some other resources that can be used independently of the operating system.
 Such a package can be deployed with `deploy_package` using the `NO_OS`, `NO_ARCH` and `NO_COMPILER` options.
 * `CDEPLOY_NO_ARCH` - Do not include the package architecture in the package name.
 Such a package can be deployed with `deploy_package` using the `NO_ARCH` option.